EMUFest/emufest.github.io/it/2016-call/index.md

 Submission and registration to EMUFest will be complete by filling out all the required information in the on line **[submission form]()** and uploading all the required materials, necessary to the committee.

-**The registration form will not be available after 23:59 CEST on July 17th, 2016.**
+**The registration form will not be available after 23:59 CEST on July 22th, 2016.**

-**The selected works will be announced by July 1th, 2016.**
+**The selected works will be announced by August 1th, 2016.**

 Choices will be made exclusively based on representativeness of the international situation of electroacoustic music and upon the feasibility connected to the Festival's program.